 I'm a postdoctoral research associate with 'The Metaphysical Unity of Science' project at the University of Bristol.
-Previously, I was a teaching fellow at King's College London, where I also completed my PhD.
+Previously, I was a teaching fellow at King's College London, where I completed my PhD.

+My PhD at King's was supervised by Dr Eleanor Knox and Professor David Papineau, and fully funded by a studentship from the London Arts and Humanities Partnership.
+I spent the autumn term in 2016 at the University of Pittsburgh where I worked with Professor Robert Batterman and Dr Porter Williams.
 I completed the MPhilStud degree at King's in 2015 and I graduated from the 4-year Physics and Philosophy MPhysPhil at Brasenose College, University of Oxford in 2013.
 I was taught philosophy at Brasenose by Dr Chris Timpson.